flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180713-18-08-13-why-turkey-matters.md

     The worldwide impact
   card_citation: The worldwide impact
 card_2:
   card_text: "> “Turkey is a NATO ally & a traditional buffer between the West and the Middle East.
-A …Over the last decade, however, under President ErdoA\x1Fan, the country has become increasingly radical and anti-American. **We are watching our alliance with the crucial country unravel in real time.**“\n> \n> Dr. Jonathan Schnanzer, Senior VP with an expertise on Turkey for the Foundation For Defense of Democracies, to SmartHER News"
+A …Over the last decade, however, under President ErdoAx1Fan, the country has become increasingly radical and anti-American. **We are watching our alliance with the crucial country unravel in real time.**“n> n> Dr. Jonathan Schnanzer, Senior VP with an expertise on Turkey for the Foundation For Defense of Democracies, to SmartHER News"
   card_citation: ''
 card_3:
   card_text: >-